 Of all the unscrupulous tactics employed by insurance companies and adjusters alike, this one is the worst and most egregious.
 Discouraging an injured party from seeking the advice of an attorney is a huge red flag.
 Remarks like this usually mean there is something they are trying to hide.
 Adjusters know that involving an attorney in the claim will likely result in a much higher payout to the injured party.

 Many insurance adjusters may try to claim that speaking to an attorney is not necessary for your claim and that doing so is overkill.
 Remember that insurance adjusters are not your friend.
-They work for an insurance company that is only interested in limiting the amount of money they have to pay out to claimants like you.
+They work for an insurance company that is only interested in limiting the money they have to pay out to claimants like you.

 At least speaking to a lawyer about your case via a free consultation only costs a bit of your time and can provide you with a wealth of information that can only benefit your pursuit of compensation after a serious injury.
 Hiring a personal injury attorney is the right move, they can help you assess damages, collect evidence to prove liability, negotiate with the insurance company, and represent you in court.